 AU: You decided to go for it.

 AS: Yes.
-I started going to local skating rinks, rented skates and started to roller-skate all on my own.
-Some friends of mine in Athens saw selfies I posted at the rink, and suggested that I contact Classic City Roller Girls, since they were about to start a new skater boot camp.
-The doubts immediately creeped into my mind, “I’ve never skated in my life, I’m 49 years old, I’m and not sure I can do this.”
-Classic City Rollergirls said not to worry, they would teach me everything I needed to know, and it would be fun!
+I started going to local skating rinks, rented skates and started to skate all on my own.
+Friends saw selfies I posted at the rink and suggested I try out for a roller derby team in my hometown Athens GA.
+This team was about to start a new skater boot camp, however doubts crept into my mind, “I’ve never skated in my life, I’m 49 years old, I’m and not sure I can do this.”
+The team said not to worry, they would teach me everything I needed to know, and it would be fun!

 AU: How physical is it?

 AS: Roller derby is extremely demanding.
 Early on we’re working on improving fitness by skating lots of laps, and doing drills where we lay down on the ground and stand up (on skates), over and over.
-It sounds easy, but is not. (laughter) Classic City Roller Girls has an amazing group of rookie coaches, and all of them are firm believers in making sure skaters are in tip-top shape before we advance and learn new skills.
+It sounds easy, but is not. (laughter) Trainers in every derby league ensure skaters are in tip-top shape before advancing and learning new skills.
 All skaters and refs are required to wear eight pieces of safety equipment at all times.
 This includes knee pads, elbow pads, wrist guards, a helmet and a mouth guard.

-Over the next 6 months I completely immersed myself in derby.
+Starting in Fall 2018 I completely immersed myself in derby.
 I often skated 3-4 times a week.
 When I wasn’t skating I’d watch bouts of top tier teams to learn more about the intricacies of game play.
 I worked hard and began to advance through our different skill rankings.
 By spring 2019, I became contact eligible, and a short while later, I was scrimmage eligible.
-Unfortunately, the night of my CCRG bout assessment, I injured my knee.
+Unfortunately, the night of my bout assessment, I injured my knee.

-By the time I healed (Summer 2019), I transferred to Atlanta Roller Derby (ARD), since my girlfriend also skated there.
-ARD is a larger team with historical top-20 WFTDA ranking.
+By the time I healed from my knee injury, I made the decision to transfer to Atlanta Roller Derby (ARD).
+ARD is a world renowned team with historical top-20 WFTDA ranking, and they have a strong social justice stance.
+More importantly, ARD is openly inclusive about having trans and non-binary skaters skate with them, with specific trans inclusivity language in their policies.
 While at ARD I practiced and scrimmaged with some of the best skaters in the world, and finally played in my first official home game just before the Covid shutdown started in 2020.

 AU: How does it feel out there with the crowd going and you’re zipping around in a real battle?